 They’re totally versatile – you can plant them in borders, grow compact cultivars in containers or treat them as a crop and harvest for beautiful cut flower displays.
 They can also be very good value for money – a single dahlia tuber will produce blooms from the end of June right through to the first frosts.

-Read on for our top tips, then check out our guide to where to buy plants online so you can start stocking up with some of your favourite plants.
+Read on for our top tips, then check out our guide to garden borders so you can start planning the rest of your planting scheme too.

 When to plant dahlias